-2.6 Encrypting with Split operations
+2.4 Encrypting with Split and Split Bookmarks

 The encryption parameters described in Chapter 4 may be added to the command line to encrypt each split PDF.
 Similarly, the -recrypt switch described in Chapter 1 may by given to re-encrypt each file with the existing encryption of the source PDF.